Your Trusted Partner

 Key Statistic: 58,077 companies were incorporated in Singapore in 2025, according to ACRA annual report data.

-With significant salary hikes scheduled for July 2026, understanding the age-progressive wage ladder, quota calculations, and documentation requirements is no longer optional—it is essential for compliance.
-Employers who fail to adapt to these changes risk not only application rejections but also substantial financial penalties and potential debarment from hiring foreign workers.
+With significant salary hikes confirmed in Singapore's Budget 2026 (announced by PM Lawrence Wong on 12 February 2026), understanding the age-progressive wage ladder, quota calculations, and documentation requirements is no longer optional—it is essential for compliance.
+The S Pass minimum salary rises from S$3,300 to S$3,600 for new applications from 1 January 2027.
+Employers who fail to adapt risk application rejections, substantial financial penalties, and potential debarment from hiring foreign workers.

 1. What is the S Pass Minimum Salary Requirement?
 (2026 Update)